best-practice-and-impact/using-symbols-in-tables-draft-update/draft-one.md

 When we report on statistical significance, we provide an assessment of how likely it is that we would see results as unusual as these if chance alone was operating.
 The phrase "statistically significant at the 0.001 (or 0.1%) level" indicates that, if chance alone was operating, a result like this would occur less than 0.1 times in 100, or less than 0.1% of the time.

 ## Where to put shorthand
-Ideally shorthand should be used after titles, in column headings or row labels.
-Avoid putting them in empty cells or in cells with data as this can disrupt usability and machine readability.
+Ideally shorthand markers should be used after titles, in column headings, row labels or within empty cells.

+There may be situations where you need to put them in cells with data.
+We advise against doing this as it can disrupt usability and machine readability.
+For example if you want to sum a column but one of the data points has a shorthand marker next to it, this data point will get ignored.

-If you need to explain why a cell is empty or a specifc data cell needs a piece of information attached to it, we advise you to add a notes column to your table on the right and put shorthand or note markers in here, specifying which cells the shorthand or note is attached to.
+If a specifc data cell needs a piece of information attached to it, we advise you to add a notes column to your table on the right and put shorthand or note markers in here, specifying which cells the shorthand or note is attached to.
 More information on this can be found in our [Releasing statistics in spreadsheets](https://github.com/best-practice-and-impact/spreadsheet-accessibility/blob/main/interim-draft.md) guidance.

 ## Benefits of harmonising shorthand